 You can change the phone number associated with this team inbox.
 If you have already given out this number to clients or printed it on any media then changing this number is not advised.
 Anyone trying to call the old number will find it out of service.
 Instead, just add an additional number to that inbox.

-Yes, you can choose a team inbox number as the default number to use for making calls and sending texts on desktop and in the mobile apps on the My Settings page on the desktop.
+Yes, you can choose a team inbox number as the default number to use for making calls and sending texts on the desktop and in the mobile apps on the My Settings page on the desktop.

 Yes.
 This is meant to be a marketing line to manage inbound sales calls.